mgauri11/Project_1/README.md

 The another reason to implement this system was to apply all the knowledge gained during the internship experience improve the coding skills and web application development skills.

+Functionalities implemented so far are as follows:

+1) The user can register/login at the same time and then can enter the endpoint for creating and viewing the todolist with a option to create and edit the list.

+2) The list added and login credentials are stored in the database (MongoDB).

+3) The styling for now is not in place, I am working on implementing the web design using Blueprint React and React Bootstrap.

+4) I am still working on the contact-us page, for now it is some random layout which I had thought initially(it will be updated).